-MS Exchange is an emailing server and calendaring server, which is invented by Microsoft.
+Before diving into live Exchange forensics, we should know about MS Exchange itself.
+MS Exchange is an emailing server and calendaring server, with Microsoft as its origin.
 Moreover, it exclusively operates on the Windows server operating system.
-Primarily, Exchange Server uses proprietary protocol i.e., MAPI.
+Primarily, Exchange Server uses a proprietary protocol i.e., MAPI.
 Later on, it added support for IMAP, POP3, and EAS.
-Additionally, the standard SMTP protocol is being used to connect with the other internet mail servers.
+Additionally, the standard SMTP protocol is in use to connect with the other internet mail servers.

 Even though emails are one of the most utilized services for the exchange of information by individuals and businesses.
-However, a lot of attempts are being made to prevent an email from getting utilized for unauthorized activities, but they are not enough to prevent email breaching.
+Evidently, a lot of attempts are happening to prevent an email from falling into the wrong hands for malicious activities.
+However, they are not enough to prevent email breaching.
 There are two inherent limitations of an email that makes it possible for a spammer to use it for illegitimate activities:

-If you are on the verge to perform live exchange forensics analysis, then check out this blog and get your Exchange Server database file examined instantly.
+If you are on the verge to perform live exchange forensics analysis, then check out this blog and get the examination of the Exchange Server database file instantly.

 Exchange Server has two main components i.e., storage group and databases.
-The storage group is called a container, which is used to store mailboxes and public folder stores.
-Whenever an Exchange Server is being installed, the mailboxes and public folder are created initially.
+We call a storage group a ” container”, which is useful to store mailboxes and public folder stores.
+Whenever an Exchange Server is being installed, Initially, the system creates mailboxes and public folders at the time of Exchange server installation.
 Moreover, the default mailbox store consists of two database files i.e., Priv1.edb and Priv1.stm.

 The Priv1.edb is a rich text file, which includes message headers, attachments and message text.
 Whereas, Priv1.stm file consists of streaming internet content i.e., multimedia files such as audio, video, etc.

 During the collection and preservation phase of email data i.e., the email forensics investigation of live Exchange Server.
-There exist certain approaches, which can be utilized considering the matter of facts.
+There exist certain approaches, which are helpful in considering the matter of facts.
 For example:

 One of the shortcomings of using any of these approaches is that they do not export the deleted items from the mailbox.
 The items that are deleted from the mailbox get saved at a special retention area which is called a Dumpster.
 The deleted messages are preserved for a configured time period in unallocated space in the MS Exchange database.
 Using Outlook, it will not export recoverable deleted messages.

-The concept of “Dumpster” in the earlier versions of Exchange is introduced as “Recoverable Items Folder”.
+The concept of “Dumpster” in the earlier versions of Exchange is what we call “Recoverable Items Folder”.
 There is a possibility to get back soft deleted mailbox data from Dumpster or RIF (depending upon version of Exchange Server in use).
 Deletions, Versions, Purges, Discovery Hold, Audits, and calendar logging are the sub folder of Recoverable Items Folder that stores the deleted contents of the mailbox.

 In-Place Hold and Litigation Hold